ChrisBoyce886/TriviaGame/README.md

 ## Design Notes
 * Each correct answer is logged and counts the number of correct answers selected according to specific id tag of each radio button.
 * That number is subtracted from 10 to get the incorrect answers.
-* The number of correct answers is diveded by 10 and multiplied by 100 to get score percentage.
+* The number of correct answers is divided by 10 and multiplied by 100 to get score percentage.
 * All results are displayed when game is over.

 ## Built With